nomis/ggroohauga-pcb/README.rst

 Amplifier PCB
 ~~~~~~~~~~~~~

-For connecting to an amplifier on its own.
+Connect to an amplifier on its own.

 .. image:: render/ggroohauga-amplifier-pcb.svg
    :alt: Front and back of amplifier PCB